-Significant and unexpected demand volatility within an access arrangement that is outside the control of Western Power can be addressed through the provisions in the current access arrangement for trigger events.
+The ERA proposed that significant and unexpected demand volatility within an access arrangement that is outside the control of Western Power can be addressed through the provisions in the current access arrangement for trigger events.
 A trigger event is any significant unforeseen event which has a materially adverse effect on Western Power and which is:

-- outside the control of Western Power; and - not something that Western Power, acting in accordance with good electricity industry practice, should have been able to prevent or overcome; and - so substantial that the advantages of making a variation to this access arrangement before the end of this access arrangement period outweigh the disadvantages, having regard to the impact on the variation on regulatory certainty.
+- Outside the control of Western Power. - Not something that Western Power, acting in accordance with good electricity industry practice, should have been able to prevent or overcome. - So substantial that the advantages of making a variation to this access arrangement before the end of this access arrangement period outweigh the disadvantages, having regard to the impact on the variation on regulatory certainty.